 - Develop volunteer training and development plans.

-- Understand the components of effective orientation and training.
+- Describe the components of effective orientation and training.

 - Successfully discuss volunteer performance issues.

-- Understand HR best practices, including policies and procedures.
+- Apply HR best practices, including policies and procedures.

 - Volunteer coordinators/managers